yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

         )
     ```

-8. In the function that calls the Azure OpenAI model, add the code to format and send the request to the model.
+9. In the function that calls the Azure OpenAI model, add the code to format and send the request to the model.

     **C#**: Program.cs

+   At line number 65
     ```csharp
            // Format and send the request to the model var chatCompletionsOptions = new ChatCompletionsOptions()